 Immerse yourself in the Israeli culture

-Most importantly, when doing business in Israel, the best way to connect to the country is to experience the sights, sounds, and flavors that Israel has to offer.
+Most importantly, when doing business in Israel, the best way to connect to the country is to experience the sights, sounds, and flavors that Israel has to offer on a tour.
 Tel Aviv has a world-renowned culinary scene, pristine beaches along the Mediterranean sea and world famous night-life.